 Preparing for your clinical placement

-Orientation requirements are the same for all students, regardless of the educational facility or health program in which they are enrolled.
+Orientation requirements are the same for all students, regardless of the educational facility or health program in which you are enrolled.
 Your orientation is separated into two parts:

-Part 1 requires you to do something (such as undertake a course or provide information to your education provider), and
+Part 1 requires you to action something (such as undertake a course or provide information to your education provider), and

 Part 2 requires you to be aware of and adhere to certain behaviours and knowledge while attending your clinical placement.